Edit Blog Post

 Outside the entrance to this nightclub Tommy Zethraeus and Guillermo Marques Jara ran amok with an automatic rifle killing four and injuring 20.

-down among the people and kill hundreds he couldn't live with it.
-When he looked again he saw one spot, one only, where there were no people.
+saw one spot, one only, where there were no people.
 Only when he realised that the plane would crash right there, right at the only spot where there were no people standing, did he eject.

 What we are about to write about now we're not sure if it really belongs in this entry on the blog or not.
 Well it has to do with a robbery going wrong so it's not wrong to put it here after all.
 In August 1973 a man walked into a bank in the Northern District of Stockholm with the purpose of robbing it

 .
 It wasn't the first time he robbed a bank but this time things didn't quite go as planned.
 Before he managed to get away the police showed up forcing the robber to retreat into the bank.
 He took four people hostage and barricaded himself in the bank.
 For five days the robbers stayed with the hostages before the police eventually went to attack.
 When the hostages were interviewed later it turned out that they had developed sympathy for the robbers.
-This is now
+This is now known as the Stockholm syndrome

 One of the ugliest places in town is the Sergel's Square.
 Usually home of drug addicts and other shady characters

-.
-The attack itself failed completely since the suicide bomber, Taimour Abdulwahab al-Abdaly, only managed to kill himself but nobody else.
+itself failed completely since the suicide bomber, Taimour Abdulwahab al-Abdaly, only managed to kill himself but nobody else.